echebbi/PlayFX/README.md

     // Initialize the play
     Play play = new Play(primaryStage);

-    // Prepare a new scene and call it "firstView".
+    // Prepare a new scene and call it "welcome".
-    // It is semantically equal to FXMLLoader.load play.prepare("firstView", MyController.class.getResource("my.fxml"));
+    // It is semantically equal to FXMLLoader.load play.prepare("welcome", WelcomeController.class.getResource("welcome.fxml"));

-    // Put the scene "firstView" on the stage.
-It is semantically equal to stage.setScene play.setScene("firstView");
+    // Put the scene "welcome" on the stage.
+It is semantically equal to stage.setScene play.setScene("welcome");

     // Finally, let the show begin !
 It is semantically equal to stage.show play.show();